Land Choices: Changing Development in America

 All Rights Reserved

-Advantages of Conservation Subdivision for The Landowner
+Advantages of Conservation Subdivisions for The Landowner

-Landowners used to only have two choices - either continue to own their land and conserve it, or sell it for development and see it destroyed.1 Many landowners are seeking full equity and are not in a financial position to preserve their land using traditional methods.
-1. Parts from Conservare, Woodstock, IL.
+Landowners used to only have two choices - either continue to own their land and conserve it, or sell it for development and see it destroyed.1

 Full Equity

 "Landowners who view their property as their 'pension' no longer have to destroy their woods and fields in order to retire with a guaranteed income, as their equity is not diminished."
+Randall Arendt, noted planner commenting on conservation subdivision design

 Photo of conservation subdivision courtesy Randall Arendt